Tyler School of Art and Architecture in Philadelphia

 Philadelphia is famous for its distinct neighborhoods and arts districts, each defined by hundreds of years of history, immigration, migration and times of prosperity and hardship.

 Temple University and Tyler are proud residents of the area in and around North Broad, a striking boulevard and business corridor stretching from City Hall to Butler Street – four miles of art, architecture, theatres, restaurants, businesses and Philadelphia’s only public university.
-Encompassing eight city neighborhoods, our vital enclave offers endless discovery and opportunities to connect to the people who make North Broad their home.
+Our vital enclave offers endless discovery and opportunities to connect to the people who make North Broad their home.

 Public transportation provides easy access to greater Philadelphia, which today has become a hub for innovators in healthcare, technology, higher education and the creative industries, attracting people who come to this our rare, beautiful city for our great neighborhoods, its culture, opportunities and access to New York and Washington, D.C.